ImTiaan/website/drafts.md

 *   Building complex ledgers to avoid data loss (Double-Entry Accounting).
 *   Worrying about PII encryption, GDPR compliance, and regulatory reporting.

-**FintraOS** handles this "Hardware Layer"—not just bank APIs, but **ALL financial information**.
+**FintraOS** handles this "Hardware Layer" - not just bank APIs, but **ALL financial information**.
 We unify data from crypto exchanges, ISAs, savings accounts, and investment portfolios, alongside loans, mortgages, and property assets.
 We integrate ledgers, identity verification, market data, regulatory rules, and prediction models.

 We do this so our customers can build the **next generation of financial applications** in thousands of different ways:
 *   **B2B Platforms:** Giving SaaS companies deep insights into their clients' cash flow to automate underwriting.